ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/d64706fc-713d-4631-b7f9-209d47a14555)

 It works! `router-1` and `router-3` became neighbors!
-Flags `DOtv` means LDP Hello message will be sent exactly from `router-1` to `router-3` and back.
+The flags `DOtv` mean the LDP Hello message will be sent exactly from `router-1` to `router-3` and back.

 ## 4.3 Find a way to prove that the two customers can communicate at OSI layer 2.

-I can use ping with MAC address.
-To make a request from `router-1` to `router-3`, I need to know `router-3` VPLS interface MAC address.
+I can use ping with the MAC address.
+To make a request from `router-1` to `router-3`, I need to know `router-3`'s VPLS interface MAC address.

 ![image](https://github.com/user-attachments/assets/66a084a7-2636-4de3-85ea-668d5e36bf29)

-And the same thing to make reverse ping.
+And the same thing applies to make a reverse ping.

 ![image](https://github.com/user-attachments/assets/aa58f33b-05f9-44e4-9172-96f0ac4be4e3)

 Let's take a look in Wireshark.
-I will capture between `router-1` and `router-2`
+I will capture traffic between `router-1` and `router-2`.

 ![image](https://github.com/user-attachments/assets/746dab2f-3bfd-4899-bc61-d3dbc27fc9f2)

-We can see 2 label 20 (MPLS) and 22 (VPLS).
+We can see two labels: label 20 (MPLS) and label 22 (VPLS).

 ## 4.4 Is it required to disable PHP?
 Explain your answer.